hajarzaid/hajarzaid.github.io/blogs/blog2.md

 gives the system a way to reorganize internally while preserving its output.

+But drift doesn’t have to stay entirely within the null space for stability to hold.
+If the readout is Lipschitz with a small constant, then even drift in output-potent directions produces only bounded, gradual changes in the output.
+The key constraint is not where drift occurs, but how much it affects the readout.

 This is not just an abstract constraint.
 It gives a concrete criterion for what kinds of paths through neural space are \"safe.\" A good learning rule doesn't just land on a good decoder.
 It also implicitly